PittNAIL/pittnail.github.io/content/projects/index.md

 This project examines the documentation and extraction of SDOH in clinical notes for a variety of diseases.

-- Project Lead: Haneef Ahmed Mohammad
+- Project Lead: Haneef Ahamed Mohammad

 ---